Best Toys for Parson Russell Terrier

 Physical Exercise Recommendations for Parson Russell Terrier

 Physical activity for Parson Russell Terrier should reflect their very high (1-2+ hours daily) exercise needs and Small (13-17 lbs) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Parson Russell Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue to watch for: heavy breathing, slower pace, resistance to continuing, lying down mid-activity.
 Parson Russell Terrier dogs with bold, friendly, athletic traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Parson Russell Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Parson Russell Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Parson Russell Terrier